Adaptable Method for Crystal Design across Diverse Constraints and Objectives with Pretrained Property Predictors

-Using $t$ values from typical perovskite structures ($\mathrm{BaCeO_3}$:0.857, $\mathrm{SrTiO_3}$: 0.910 and $\mathrm{BaTiO_3}$: 0.970), we established a tolerance factor range of $0.8 \leq t \leq 1.0$ as the criterion for success.
+Using $t$ values from typical perovskite structures ($\mathrm{BaCeO_3}$: 0.857, $\mathrm{SrTiO_3}$: 0.910, and $\mathrm{BaTiO_3}$: 0.970), we established a tolerance-factor range of $0.8 \leq t \leq 1.0$ as the success criterion.
 The ionic radius of the X site was calculated as the average of the radii of the three X sites.
-We took the values for the ionic radii from PyMatGen~\cite{ONG2013314}.
+We took the values for the ionic radii from pymatgen~\cite{ONG2013314}.

 Due to the limited number of perovskite structure data points in the MEGNet dataset, we generated random perovskite structures as initial values for SMOACS and CDVAE.
 These structures have crystal axis angles $\alpha$, $\beta$, and $\gamma$ at 90° and axis lengths $a$, $b$, and $c$ randomly generated between 2 \r{A} and 10 \r{A}.
 Their initial fractional coordinates correspond to those typical of perovskite structures: $(0.5, 0.5, 0.5)$ for the A site, $(0.0, 0.0, 0.0)$ for the B site, and $(0.5, 0.0, 0.0)$, $(0.0, 0.5, 0.0)$, and $(0.0, 0.0, 0.5)$ for the three X sites.
 Similarly, TPE optimized perovskite structures by setting the crystal axis angles at 90° and optimizing the axis lengths $a, b, c$ between 2 \r{A} and 10 \r{A}.
 We also limited element species for each site in TPE.
 Specifically, the elements are restricted by oxidation numbers: $+1$ and $+2$ for site A, $+2$ and $+4$ for site B, and $-1$ and $-2$ for site X. For FTCP, we initially selected data points where the crystal axis angles were at 90°, and all sites conformed to the typical fractional coordinates of perovskite structures; these were then converted into latent variables.